EslamMashaly/AutomationTask/README.md

 ### 🌐Website: https://phptravels.net/signup

 ### Description:
-* The project uses Selenium with Java, Maven, TestNG
+* The project uses Selenium with Java, Maven and TestNG
 * Tests registration process and login verification
 * Designed with Page Object Model (POM) and fluent design
 * DDT (reading data from an Excel file)